 The goal here is to make sure you are paying the affiliate less than the value of a new subscriber.
 This requires that you already have an understanding of your usual cost per lead and the value of a new lead for your business.

-Learn more traffic techniques – sign up for our newsletter and receive our exclusive Guide to Boosting Traffic whitepaper with 4 additional strategies on increasing traffic.
+Learn more traffic techniques – download our exclusive guide to increasing traffic with 25 additional strategies on boosting traffic to your website.

 Amy Lynn Andrews emphasizes the exclusive tips available in her “useletter”